 Slightly later samples from the same site, from the succeeding Proto-Nagyrév culture, show a higher variability of haplogroups in the area (see §viii.11.
 Thracians and Albanians), including the presence of a basal lineage R1b1a1b1a1a-L151* (formed ca. 2800 BC, TMRCA ca. 2800 BC), further supporting the nature of the Carpathian Basin and the area around the Tisza river as the sink of Yamna settlers.
-The source of expanding Bell Beakers, which show a clear Y-chromosome bottleneck of R1b1a1b1a1a-L151 subclades, was probably closer to the Middle Danube area, between the Devín Gate and the Danube Bend.
+The source of expanding Bell Beakers, which show a clear Y-chromosome bottleneck of R1b1a1b1a1a-L151 subclades, was probably closer to the Middle Danube area, between the Devín Gate and the Danube Bend, around the Little Alföld.

-Speakers of the North-West Indo-European language have been recently associated with East Bell Beakers, as an offshoot of Yamna (Mallory 2013), due to the fitting guesstimates for this reconstructed stage.
-The expansion of the Proto-Beaker package along the Upper Danube probably allowed for its cultural diffusion among the thousands of Yamna settlers of the Panonian Steppe, around the Middle Danube and Tisza rivers, just before the renewed impulse of expansion of the Bell Beaker folk.
+Speakers of the North-West Indo-European language have been recently associated with expanding East Bell Beakers (Mallory 2013), as an offshoot of Yamna, due to the fitting guesstimates for this reconstructed stage.
+The expansion of the Proto-Beaker archaeological package along the Upper Danube probably allowed for its cultural diffusion through the river basin among the thousands of Yamna settlers related to the Pannonian Steppe—distributed from the Tisza River and its tributaries and the Middle Danube up to the Austrian Burgenland—just before the renewed impulse of expansion of the classical Bell Beaker folk.

-Agricultural substrate loanwords, in part common to Palaeo-Balkan languages, and with potential traits of Afroasiatic nature, are probably due to contacts of expanding Yamna settlers with farming communities of the Lower Danube, which had retained a majority of hunter-gatherer R1b1b-V88 lineages (Kroonen 2012).
-The few loanwords of a supposed Vasconic-like origin, apparently concentrated in a later stage, are probably due to contacts with communities derived directly from the early waves of NWAN-related European farmers, probably from the Pannonian Basin and western Europe.
+Agricultural substrate loanwords in common to Palaeo-Balkan languages, some of them with potential traits of Afroasiatic nature, are probably due to contacts of expanding Yamna settlers with farming communities of the north Pontic and the Lower Danube regions, which had strong links with hunter-gatherers of haplogroup R1b1b-V88 (Kroonen 2012).
+The few loanwords of a supposed Vasconic-like origin, apparently concentrated in a later stage, are probably due to contacts with communities derived directly from the early waves of NWAN-related European farmers, probably from the Pannonian Basin, where most non-Indo-European substrate words in North-West Indo-European were likely borrowed.
 It is therefore likely that the evolution from a Pre-North-West Indo-European stage to a fully-fledged North-West Indo-European language spanned the west Yamna (ca. 3300/3100 BC) to the expanding East Bell Beaker community (ca. 2500-2300 BC).

 A Clash of Chiefs